bunnysaigon/Concentration-Level-Detection/README.md

 # Concentration Level Classification using mEEG data

-Our work aims to identify a mechanism for detection human emotions and concentration levels using EEG signals.
+Our work aims to identify a mechanism for detecting human emotions and concentration levels using EEG signals.

 ## Description

-We utilized a commercial and portable Muse 2 headband with four EEG channels (TP9, AF7, AF8, TP10).
-Using mobile EEG (mEEG) inputs, we present a CNN model for concurrently detecting emotions and concentration levels.
-With an experiment on eight participants, we were able achieve an accuracy of over 90%.
+We present a CNN model for concurrently detecting emotions and concentration levels using mobile EEG (mEEG) inputs obtained from a commercial and portable Muse 2 headband with four EEG channels (TP9, AF7, AF8, TP10).
+With an experiment on eight participants, we were able to achieve an accuracy of over 90%.

 ## Getting Started